 Want more multiple choice questions?

 If you adore my multiple choice questions and you own an Apple device, feel free download my app called Multiple Choice Articulation by clicking HERE.
 It features a collection of over 500 sound-specific multiple choice questions and over 150 minutes worth of silly and thought-provoking audio questions and answers.
-Tons clinicians are using this bad boy and it just might become your NEW FAVORITE APP!
+Tons of clinicians are using this bad boy and it just might become your NEW FAVORITE APP!
 Give it a try and let me know how it goes, friend.